Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 If your children don’t see YOU eating fruits and vegetables (even if they are “hidden”), why will they?

-Sometimes I realize that I save my veggie intake for dinner and I may not have anything at lunch, so I don’t think to pack any for my toddlers, either.
+Sometimes I realize that I save my veggie intake for dinner, and I may not have any at lunch, so I don’t think to pack any for my toddlers, either.

 Yes, I hear that all the time.
-I would still tell you to serve them, even if they don’t take on to them right away!
+I would still tell you to serve them, even if they don’t take to them right away!
 This helps with the normalization process.
+Keep offering, hundreds of times if you have to!

-Same with lentils – Make some of these family friendly lentil recipes to improve the odds of kids eating them.
+Same with lentils – Make these veggie lentil meatballs or any of these family friendly lentil recipes to improve the odds of kids eating them.

 Keep It Fun and Stress Free